 It was reported soon after that bodies were seen floating in the area and found between the rocks for days after the wreck.
 A salvage attempt was undertaken by a Scotsman just after Adelaar was lost.
 While relatively little was recovered due to the dangerous conditions of the area, most of the specie was found, which resulted in a lengthy legal battle between the salvagers and the Dutch over the rightful owner of the coins.

-The Adelaar carried a general cargo and seventeen chests of silver ingots and coins to pay for her anticipated return cargo of spices, tea and porcelain.
-Lead ingots and characteristic yellow bricks (of size about 175 by 75 by 35mm) were also carried in considerable numbers, apparently as 'paying ballast' towards the same end.
+The Adelaar carried general cargo and 17 chests of silver ingots and coins to pay for her anticipated return cargo of spices, tea, and porcelain.
+Lead ingots and characteristic yellow bricks (roughly 175 x 75 x 35 millimetres in size) were also carried in considerable numbers, apparently as 'paying ballast' towards the same end.

 - Gegevens VOC-schip Adelaar.

 - NA-1.11.01.01-551, [s.a].
 Lijst van alle zoodanige Schepen in soorten als bij de Generale Oostindische Compagnie zijn gemaekt oft gekocht als gehuurt alsmede waer oft de zelfde zijn agter gebleven ofte verongelukt als genoomen en verbrand, vermist of.

 - RGP-GS193, 1985.
 Generale Missiven van Gouverneurs-Generaal en Raden aan Heeren XVII der Verenigde Oostindische Compagnie : Deel VIII: 1725-1729. - Den Haag: Martinus Nijhoff, 1985. - 275 p., [nl] - ISBN 90-6890-033-1.